woshiccm/Pecker/README.md

   `/usr/local/bin/pecker`

-## Development
+## Contributions and support

+`pecker` is developed completely in the open

-We'll love contributions, If you are interested in developing `pecker`, submit ideas and submit pull requests!
+Any contributing and pull requests are warmly welcome., If you are interested in developing `pecker`, submit ideas and submit pull requests!

+## Contributors

 ## Licence
 UnusedResources is released under the [MIT License](https://opensource.org/licenses/MIT).